leedrake5/tokenpack-trainer/README.md

 * Do not penalize shorter or unrelated batches after an OOM.
 * Recover quickly when sequence distributions shift.

 This is especially important for mixed-length corpora and curriculum-style datasets.
+Note that early in training, you may observe periods of low GPU utilization and slower training - once the Trainer adjusts to VRAM limits and changing context size, it will stabilize at hibher values.

 ### Recommended Starting Values